“There isn’t a single advance in vaccine, immunotherapy or autoimmunity research that doesn’t incorporate (his) thinking.”

 “For example, we know how to boost the response to a vaccine because we understand the function of T cells.
 Understanding of the immune response helps us understand the timeline of an infection and how the immune response develops to respond to this attack.
 Then you have autoimmune diseases such as rheumatoid arthritis, diabetes or multiple sclerosis, where the T cells, rather than fighting off foreign infections, turn against your own body and cause disease.
 And of course there is cancer.
 Can some cancers be cured if we can activate T cells against the cancer cells themselves?
 This is currently happening in clinical trials around the world.
 So the whole of my work has tremendous implications in every field of medicine.”

-Professor Miller worked at the Walter and Eliza Hall Institute until his retirement in 1996 and continues to be involved in immunological research at the institute.
+Although Professor Miller retired in 1996 he continues to be actively involved in immunology research at the institute.